 89%

-An employee benefits organization realized more than an 89% reduction in phishing susceptibility utilizing our assessment and education modules as core components of their security awareness and training program.
+An employee benefits organization realized more than an 89% reduction in phishing susceptibility by utilizing our assessment and education modules as core components of their security awareness and training program.

 80%